What to Expect

 We strive to meet all fitness levels, including new mamas.
 But there are some important things you should know about your postpartum body to help you get the most out of your workouts, prevent injury and build your strength back in a supportive and functional way.
 Pregnancy takes a toll on your body (duh!) and for your ligaments particularly, it can take months to get them back to their pre-pregnancy state.
 This is a great resource to get all the details: https://macksmo.wordpress.com/2016/01/06/getting-your-pre-baby-body-back/.

-All this to say, please let our coaches know if you’ve had a baby in the last 18 months.
+All this to say, please let our instructors know if you’ve had a baby in the last 18 months.
 You’ll still get all the benefits of HIIT training, but they will offer options that allow you to move in a way that feels good, is supportive and effective for building your strength and endurance back.